Alexei Navalny's widow says lab reports show her husband was poisoned

 In a video released Wednesday, Yulia Navalnaya said that biological samples from Navalny’s body had been taken out of Russia and tested at two laboratories abroad.

 She said that both laboratories concluded that Navalny had been poisoned, but had not released their findings due to “political considerations."
-She did not elaborate on what the alleged poison was.
+She did not provide proof or elaborate on what the alleged poison was.

 “I demand that the laboratories that conducted the research publish their results," she said.
 "Stop appeasing Putin for some higher ‘considerations.’
 You cannot placate him.
-While you stay silent, he does not stop.”
+While you stay silent, he does not stop,” Navalnaya said.

-Navalnaya has repeatedly blamed Putin for Navalny's death, something which Russian officials have vehemently denied.
-The Kremlin has not yet commented on Navalnaya's latest statement.
+Navalnaya has repeatedly blamed Putin for Navalny's death, something Russian officials have vehemently denied.

+In a press conference Wednesday, Kremlin spokesperson Dmitry Peskov said he was not aware of Navalnaya's statement and said that he could not comment.

 Navalnaya said in August 2024 that she was told by Russian investigators that Navalny died from a combination of “a dozen different diseases” and that he finally succumbed to arrhythmia, or an irregular heartbeat.